Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Abstract

 \section{Abstract}

 We present a new method, the Subdivision Construction, for proving the finite model property (the fmp) for broad classes of modal logics and modal rule systems.
-The construction builds on the framework of stable canonical rules, and produces a finite modal algebra (finite modal space) that will be a finite countermodel of such rules, yielding the fmp.
-We apply the Subdivision Construction for proving the fmp for logics and rule systems axiomatized by stable canonical formulas and rules of finite modal algebras of finite height.
-We also observe that these logics and rule systems are union-splittings in corresponding lattices.
-As a consequence, we identify a class of union-splittings in $\NExt{\Kf}$ with the degree of Kripke incompleteness 1.\footnote{This paper is based on \cite[Chapter 4]{TakahashiThesis}.}
+The construction builds on the framework of stable canonical rules, and produces a finite modal space, dually, a finite modal algebra, that serves as a finite countermodel of such rules, yielding the fmp.
+We apply the Subdivision Construction to prove the fmp for logics and rule systems axiomatized by stable canonical formulas and rules of finite modal algebras of finite height.
+As a consequence, we identify a class of union-splittings in $\NExt{\Kf}$ with degree of Kripke incompleteness 1.\footnote{This paper is based on \cite[Chapter 4]{TakahashiThesis}.}